 For example, where a technical feature is described and highlighted in the description as being an essential feature of the invention, to comply with Art.
 84 this must also be part of the independent claim(s) defining the invention (see F‑IV, 4.5.1).
 By the same token, if the (essential) technical feature in question is absent from the claims, and no information is given on how to perform the claimed invention successfully without the use of said feature, the description does not disclose the invention defined in the claim(s) in the manner prescribed by Art.
 83.

 An objection under both Art.
 84 and Art.
 83 may also be justified.
 An example would be a claim relating to a known class of chemical compounds defined by measurable parameters, when the description does not disclose a technical teaching allowing the skilled person to manufacture those compounds complying with the parametric definition, and this is not otherwise feasible by the application of common general knowledge or routine experimentation.
 Such a claim would be both technically not supported and not sufficiently disclosed, regardless of whether the parametric definition meets the clarity requirement of Art.
 84.

-Whether the objection is raised as lack of support or as insufficiency is unimportant in examination proceedings; but it is important in opposition proceedings since there only the latter ground is available (see D-III, 5).
+Whether the objection is raised as lack of support or as insufficiency is not important in examination proceedings; but it is important in opposition proceedings since there only the latter ground is available (see D‑III, 5).